trstns/trstns.github.io/_posts/2020-10-31-shelly-garage-door-opener.md

 ---
 #layout: posts
-title: Using a Shelly 1 as a garage door opener with home assistant
+title: Using a Shelly 1 as a garage door opener with Home Assistant
 categories: [Home Assistant, Home Automation]
 header:
   image: /images/shelly-garage-door-opener/mainimage.jpg